archiecobbs/server-setup/web/README.txt

 To setup SSL:

-    o Install the packages certbot and python-certbot-apache.
+    o Install the "certbot" package.

     o Verify settings in ../build.properties are correct.

     o Build and install this RPM normally.
-A fake SSL certificate will be installed, but this will get the server up and running so you can use certbot's Apache module to install a real one.
+A fake SSL certificate will be installed, but this will get the server up and running so you can use certbot's built-in "webroot" module to install a real one.

-    o Run "ant issue" to issue a new certificate, then rebuild and reinstall package.
+    o Run "ant certs" to issue a new certificate, then rebuild and reinstall package.

-    o Set a reminder every 80 days to run "ant renew" to renew your certificate, rebuild, and reinstall package.
+    o Set a reminder every 80 days to run "ant certs" to renew your certificate, rebuild, and reinstall package.

 To configure users and one-time passwords for /private access: